benwiggy/PDFsuite/README.md

 This script adds a page number to facing pages of PDFs.
 Users can set the offset position from the outer top corner, font, size.
 There are also settings for the scale, opacity and angle of text.

-More scripts are planned: Querying PDF data; .... and on!
+More scripts are planned: Exporting as bitmaps, Querying PDF data; .... and on!

 Ben Byram-Wigfield